-Port Marine Safety Code Marine Safety Plan 2021 - 2023 Annual Review 2022 1.
-Introduction: As part of its compliance with the requirements of the Port Marine Safety Code (PMSC), Peel Ports Ltd publishes its Marine Safety Plan for the conduct of marine operations within the 7 Harbour Authorities within the group; Clydeport Operations Limited, Ardrossan Harbour Company Limited; Heysham Port Limited, The Manchester Ship Canal Company Limited, The Mersey Docks and Harbour Company Limited, Port of Sheerness Limited and the Great Yarmouth Port Authority Limited1.
+1. Introduction: As part of its compliance with the requirements of the Port Marine Safety Code (PMSC), Peel Ports Limited publishes its Marine Safety Plan for the conduct of marine operations within the 7 Harbour Authorities within the group; Clydeport Operations Limited, Ardrossan Harbour Company Limited; Heysham Port Limited, The Manchester Ship Canal Company Limited, The Mersey Docks and Harbour Company Limited, Port of Sheerness Limited and the Great Yarmouth Port Authority Limited1.
 The plan is published every three years and is reviewed annually by the individual Duty Holders.
-This is the 2022 review.

-This Marine Safety plan commits Peel Ports Limited to undertaking the management and regulations of marine operations, within the scope of the individual authorities powers and authority, according to the appropriate Acts and the PMSC, in a way that safeguards the Port, users of the Port, including members of the public together with a duty to improve and conserve the waterways and the environment.
-Peel Ports Limited will, through the individual authorities, undertake its role and responsibilities to ensure, whenever possible, it provides efficient and effective services and the regulation of shipping and other vessels in support of all activities in the Ports.
-In managing the safety of navigation and the provision of services Peel Ports Limited always has the safety of life and vessels as its highest priority.
+This Marine Safety plan commits Port of Sheerness Limited to undertaking the management and regulations of marine operations, according to the appropriate Acts and the PMSC, in a way that safeguards the Port, users of the Port, including members of the public together with a duty to improve and conserve the waterways and the environment.
+Port of Sheerness Limited, undertake its role and responsibilities to ensure, whenever possible, it provides efficient and effective services and the regulation of shipping and other vessels in support of all activities in the Port.
+In managing the safety of navigation and the provision of services Port of Sheerness Limited always has the safety of life and vessels as its highest priority.

 - 2. Marine Policies: Peel Ports Group Ltd has publishes several marine policies, applicable to all Statutory Harbour Authorities and Competent Harbour Authorities within the Group, in support of the management and regulation of marine operations across its ports, and the maintenance of the Groups Marine Safety Management System.
 These policies are reviewed regularly and approved by the Duty Holder of the individual Ports and are as follows:

 - The Port Marine Safety Code Policy Statement (Approved and signed by the CEO)

 - Health and Safety Policy

 - Group Marine Navigational Safety Policy

 - Group Marine Pilotage Policy

 - Group Marine VTS/LPS Policy

 - Group Marine Environmental Policy

 - Group Marine Enforcement & Prosecution Policy

-- Group Marine Training Policy

-- 3. Group Marine Safety Management System (MSMS): A comprehensive overview of the structure, management and maintenance of the Group's MSMS and compliance with the PMSC in support of this plan is contained within the MSMS.
-External audits of compliance with the PMSC are